Waiting for the Turn

 The light lingers a little longer each afternoon, but not enough to change the rhythm of the house.
 Winter has not finished with us yet, and there is value in allowing interiors to pause before the next turn.

+Soon enough, the season will move on.
 For now, this is a time for looking properly, and for leaving things exactly where they are.